thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 # Write and execute a JUnit test for a Java microservice based on MircoProfile running at the OpenLiberty server in the development mode

-The project does only contain technical basics: how to technically develop a [JUnit](https://junit.org/junit5/) test for the Authors microservice of the [Cloud Native Starter](https://github.com/IBM/cloud-native-starter) example and run it directly in the [OpenLiberty server in the development mode](https://openliberty.io/blog/2019/10/22/liberty-dev-mode.html).
+The project does only contain technical basics: how to technically develop a [JUnit](https://junit.org/junit5/) test for the Authors microservice of the [Cloud Native Starter](https://github.com/IBM/cloud-native-starter) example and run it directly with the [OpenLiberty server in the development mode](https://openliberty.io/blog/2019/10/22/liberty-dev-mode.html).

-It isn't intended to be a blueprint, or a how to guide for writing JUnit tests or how to definition test organization, test strategie and so on, it is just to get technically started with one concrete microservice example for the Cloud Native Starter project.
+It isn't intended to be a blueprint, or a how to guide for writing JUnit tests or how to definition test organization, test strategy and so on, it is just to get technically started with one concrete microservice example for the Cloud Native Starter project.

 You can also visit the [OpenLiberty tutorial "MicroProfile or Jakarta EE application"](https://openliberty.io/guides/microshed-testing.html#bootstrapping-your-application-for-testing) to start with.

 The Authors microservice has one RESTful api endpoint called `getAuthor`.
 The endpoint provides one parameter for the Author name.
 The endpoint returns Author data in a JSON format.

-These are the steps we need to basically to understand and to realize:
+These are the steps we need to basically to do:

 1. We need a REST Client to invoke the REST endpoint of the Authors microservice.
-2. Then we need to transform the JSON response of the REST endpoint to an Author data class.
+2. We need to transform the JSON response of the REST endpoint to an Author data class.
 3. We need to handle different values to invoke the REST Endpoint parameter for the Author name to run tests with a variations of name.
-4. Then we need to compare the actual response value with an expected value and document the result.
+4. We need to compare the actual response value with an expected value and document the result.

 Here is a example of the test execution: